 It is vital that you understand the implications of this psychological effect.
 When we feel personally involved, it is hard to objectively assess and understand the consequences, not only of our own decisions but also the danger of the attack.
 Separating our ego from the position is an issue that requires particular awareness.
 Many games have been lost when the person felt under attack while the engine was quietly humming 0.00.

-This is usually done by the method of elimination.
+How To Become Better At Defense?
+Players usually do this using method of elimination.
 This is a very important technique that every player should be familiar with.
 It consists of carefully checking your options and then selecting the only one that does not lose immediately.

 Here is a typical example:

-White’s queen is attacked.
+White’s queen is in danger.
 He should either take the knight or move the queen.
 So the player will start calculating variations.
 I would only give the barest minimum here in order to come to a decision, in a game probably a bit more needs to be calculated.

 It is natural to start with the knight capture, 1 Ra4.
 Then after 1…Rd1 2 Ne1 Qd4 White has the only move 3 Qe3 and it may seem that White is holding.
 But upon seeing the move 3…c3! and especially the follow-up 4 Rd4 ed 5 Qe2 c2 White will realize that he cannot capture the knight.